 Hidden in plain sight: Revealing the equine landscape of early modern London, Kerstin Grunwald-Hope.

-Kerstin Grunwald-Hope (Bath Spa University) explored how the equine encounters in antiquarian John Stowe (1525–1605)’s Survey of Modern London help the reader make sense of urbanisation and the Reformation.
+Kerstin Grunwald-Hope (Bath Spa University) explored how the equine encounters in antiquarian John Stow (1525–1605)’s Survey of London help the reader make sense of urbanisation and the Reformation.
 Her presentation Hidden in plain sight: Revealing the equine landscape of early modern London, focused on the changing equine landscape of Smithfield and Cheapside.
-With reference to the Agas map, Kerstin showed that Stowe’s general statements and references to specific places highlight how London’s expanding population put pressure on the road network and water sources (e.g. the former Horse pool in Smithfield had by Stowe’s time become ‘much decayed’ and was known simply as Smithfield Pond, and the urbanisation of Cheapside, where spectacles such as the Cheapside Tournament had formerly taken place).
+With reference to the Agas map, Kerstin showed that Stow’s general statements and references to specific places highlight how London’s expanding population put pressure on the road network and water sources (e.g. the former Horse pool in Smithfield had by Stow’s time become ‘much decayed’ and was known simply as Smithfield Pond, and the urbanisation of Cheapside, where spectacles such as the Cheapside Tournament had formerly taken place).
 She then highlighted that his portrayal of an early modern lack of care for horses and disdain of the popular use of coaches (in contrast to an idealised past) show his unease at the prioritisation of the individual over the community and his nostalgia for the Catholic London of his youth.